jonnonz1/nz-statute-book/acts/public/2003/credit-contracts-and-consumer-finance-act-2003.md

 ### Subpart 6 — Prohibition on certain creditors, lessors, transferees, and buy-back promoters

 ### 108 Power to order certain persons not to act as creditors, lessors, transferees, or buy-back promoters
-(1) A District Court may make an order prohibiting or restricting a person from doing all or any of the matters set out in subsection (2) if—
+(1) The District Court may make an order prohibiting or restricting a person from doing all or any of the matters set out in subsection (2) if—
   (a) the person—
     (i) has been convicted of an offence against this Act, or of a crime involving dishonesty (as defined in section 2(1) of the Crimes Act 1961); or
     (ii) is, or has been, a creditor under a credit contract that has been reopened under the Credit Contracts Act 1981; or